The majority of HR pros have seen their fair share of tricky FMLA scenarios.

-For example, when are expectant fathers entitled to FMLA leave?
+When are expectant fathers entitled to FMLA leave?
 And what exactly are they entitled to?
+What about FMLA leave for new fathers?

 In November 2020, Tristan Tanner was hired as a non-exempt employee at Stryker Corporation, a medical supply company.
 As a materials handler, Tanner was responsible for delivering and retrieving Stryker’s equipment to and from hospitals and surgical centers.